Quality Solutions: Identify one day, fix the next.

 - the list price and any customer’s ‘special price’ can be overridden by an open quotation in the financial system

-- a spreadsheet managed by the Sales Manager includes all account customers and uses cost prices and import costs to set retail prices, determines margins and records any new prices verbally agreed with customers.
+- a spreadsheet managed by the Sales Manager includes all account customers and uses cost prices and import costs to set retail prices, determines margins and records any new prices agreed with customers.

 - the agreed price list which is emailed to the customer isn’t connected to the financial system or the Sales Manager’s spreadsheet and was manually being produced and maintained,